 - In the context of SARs, something can be considered serious abuse or neglect where, for example the individual would have been likely to have died but for an intervention, or has suffered permanent harm or had reduced capacity or quality of life (whether because of physical or psychological effects) as a result of the abuse or neglect.

-Proffesionals should discuss the case with their agency’s designated safeguarding lead/officer to help gather the information for the referral.
+It is mandatory that professionals discuss the case with their agency’s designated safeguarding lead/officer to help gather the information for the referral and that internal sign off has occurred prior to submission.

 Safeguarding Adults Review Referral Form